TheOnlyRoshan/ai-testcase-generator-rag/README.md

-Given that, evaluation was hand-built directly on the same Anthropic client already used for generation: context precision/recall/MRR (pure set-overlap math, no LLM needed) in `eval/evaluate_retrieval.py`, and an LLM-as-judge faithfulness check (claim decomposition + per-claim support verification — the same methodology `ragas.metrics.Faithfulness` uses internally) in `eval/evaluate_faithfulness.py`.
+Given that, evaluation was hand-built directly on the same Anthropic client already used for generation: context precision/recall/MRR (pure set-overlap math, no LLM needed) in `eval/evaluate_retrieval.py`, and an LLM-as-judge faithfulness check (claim decomposition + per-claim support verification, the same methodology `ragas.metrics.Faithfulness` uses internally) in `eval/evaluate_faithfulness.py`.
 Same rigor, zero fragile dependencies, and a clearer picture of what each metric actually measures.